Buehler fans 10 as Dodgers grab 2-1 World Series lead

 Game 4 in the best-of-seven series is Saturday night.

-Buehler (1-0) gave up one run, three hits and one walk before being removed after throwing 93 pitches.
-Three right-handed relievers followed.
+Tampa Bay manager Kevin Cash said his batters had the right approach against Buehler but were simply overmatched.

+"He was outstanding.
+You could see the fastball just popping through the zone," Cash said.
+"Other than a few breaking balls here and there, it was very much a 'here it is, hit it' approach and you totally understand and appreciate why he is so talented and destined for a lot of success."

+After Buehler exited, three Dodgers right-handed relievers completed the team's four-hitter.
 Blake Treinen struck out two in a perfect seventh, Brusdar Graterol threw seven pitches in a flawless eighth, and Kenley Jansen allowed Arozarena's blast before getting the final out.

 Rays right-hander Charlie Morton (0-1) was roughed up for five runs and seven hits in 4 1/3 innings.
 He struck out six and walked one.

+Morton, whose career postseason record fell to 7-3, was shaky from the outset.

+"I just never got into a groove, I just never got comfortable out there," Morton said.
+"Just combine that with who they are with the bats, and it made for a rough night."

-The Dodgers got started with two outs in the top of the first inning when Turner slammed Morton's fastball 397 feet over the fence in left.
+The Dodgers got started with two outs in the top of the first inning when Turner slammed a Morton fastball 397 feet over the fence in left.

 Los Angeles added two runs in the third inning, an uprising that began with two outs when Corey Seager was hit by a pitch on the right foot.
 Turner followed with a double into the left field corner, and Muncy came up and ripped a two-run single to center to make it 3-0.